 Note that in the tables below, scheduled and unscheduled calculations include MEs.
-Also note that wherever MEs are excluded, the exclusion is based on APPA's ME threshold.
+Also note that wherever MEs are excluded, the exclusion is based on the APPA's ME threshold for your system.

 Table 2.
 Average SAIDI with and without MEs in minutes